rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 agreements before proceeding.
 In the event your profile is set to private, this information may be requested from Core/RelEng.
 If you do not or cannot agree to the terms, you will not be able to contribute to Rocky within its own ecosystem.
-(Note that this does not stop you from contributing to github repositories.)
+Even so, this this does not stop you from contributing to github repositories at both the Rocky Linux github organization repositories of the RESF github organization repositories.

+{% include "releng/resources_bottom.md" %}